daisugiland/daisugi/packages/oza/README.md

 # @daisugi/oza

-> Oza is a fast, opinionated, minimalist web framework for node.
+Oza is a fast, opinionated, minimalist web framework for NodeJS.

 ## Install